 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Automated Content Syndication Stage – Summary
+WordPress Traffic Automation Blueprint: Automated Content Syndication Process – Summary

-Once you have your site and plugins expertly configured and set up, all you need to do is add web content on a consistent basis to automatically bring more traffic.
+Once you have your site and plugins expertly configured and fully set up, all you need to do to start generating more traffic is add content on a consistent basis.

 Once you have configured your WordPress site, the next step is to optimize the process.
-This step is covered in the next article in our series.
+This step is covered in the next section of the WordPress Traffic System series.

 This is the end of Section 4